gavieeen/precision-time-server/README.md

-# **PTP/PPS TimeSync Grandmaster using Raspberry Pi-Based System in Distributed Systems for HFT**
+# **PTP/PPS TimeSync Grandmaster using a Raspberry Pi-Based System in Distributed Systems for HFT**
 [[_TOC_]]
 # Objective